https://www.wemakescholars.com/education-loan/abroad-higher-studies-education-loan-common-faqs

 There are 7 types of collateral securities that banks accept for education loans which are- House, land, FD, insurance policies, etc. But the ones that banks do not accept at any cost are given below-

-• Gram panchayat properties are not usually acceptable.
-Property has to be under Municipal Corporation.
+- Gram panchayat properties are not usually acceptable.
+Property has to be under a Municipal Corporation.

 3. I am a resident of Nagpur, but the property which I plan on placing as collateral is in Mumbai.
 Will I get my education loan from the local government bank branch in Mumbai or Nagpur?
 What is the process to avail of one?

-WeMakeScholars have handled multiple Multi-city cases and have successfully been able to get the loan sanctioned for students who had previously been denied by banks.
+WeMakeScholars have handled multiple Multi-city cases and have successfully been able to get loans sanctioned for students who had previously been denied by banks.

 CIBIL Based FAQs